-We remind the reader that our calculations in this section are simplified in several aspects.
+The author reminds readers that our calculations in this section are simplified in several aspects.
 For a more thorough treatment of the collapse time, readers are referred to Bazant et al. [72], which considers the collapse time with variations in mass as a function of height, adds corrections for mass lost over the side during the collapse, and includes specific dissipation mechanisms of the structure as a further verification of the energy balance.